Board of Trustees

 After graduating from the University of California, Berkeley, in 1967 with a B.A. in biochemistry and Phi Beta Kappa honors, he studied biology at the University of Sussex as part of his graduate work before returning to Berkeley to complete his doctoral candidate degree in immunology.
 Mr. Bazell pursued a dual interest in journalism and science by joining Science magazine in 1971 and writing for its News and Comment section.
 In 1976, he began a career in broadcast journalism by joining WNBC in New York as a reporter before moving to NBC News, where he was one of the first network news correspondents to report on the emerging AIDS epidemic in the early 1980s.
 He continues to cover health and science issues for the network.
 His reports appear on NBC Nightly News, Today, and Dateline NBC.
 Mr. Bazell is a recipient of two Emmy Awards for his reports on the human brain, the Alfred I. duPont-Columbia Award, the Maggie Award from Planned Parenthood, and the George Foster Peabody Award for his service to broadcast journalism.
 In addition to his television accomplishments, he is the author of HER-2, the acclaimed account of the making of the first targeted cancer drug.
 Robert is the Hope Funds for Cancer Research 2008 Award of Excellence Recipient in Advocacy.

 Patricia is a dermatologist who has lived in Hong Kong since 1996.
 She received her BA from Georgetown University and her MD from the University of Iowa College of Medicine.
 She did her internship in Internal Medicine at St. Elizabeth’s Hospital in Boston and her Dermatology residency at the University of Massachusetts Medical Center.
-She is currently a member of the Board of Governors of the Canadian International School of Hong Kong and a member of the Board of Trustees of the Aquidneck Land Trust in Newport.
+She is currently a member of the Board of Regents of Georgetown University and a member of the Board of Trustees of the Aquidneck Land Trust in Newport.

 Leah Rush Cann